mattoberle/mixed-content/README.md

 cd mixed-content
 ```

-Create a `domains.cfg` file in the repository root, placing each domain on a
+Create a `data/domains.cfg` file with a list of domains,
-new line.
+placing each domain on a new line.
 ```
 www.example.com
 www...
 ```

-Alternatively (or in addition) a `urls.cfg` file can be placed in the
+Alternatively (or in addition) a `data/urls.cfg` can be provided,
-repository root, placing each URL on a new line.
+placing each URL on a new line.
 ```
 https://www.example.com/page-1
 https://www.example.com/page-2